 Every year we see the immediate post draft breakdown of who won and who lost these trades based on the perceived value of the players.
 However much as you need to know how to play the draft to get the right prospects, “winning the draft” is about as useful as “winning free agency” if that then isn’t followed through into performance on the field.
 So having seen how all of these players in these draft-day trades performed on the field, let’s get a look at who actually won them and whether making that big move for a premium talent is such an attractive proposition in hindsight.

-Trading Up: Baltimore Ravens, For: Michael Oher (No. 23 overall)
+Trading Up: Philadelphia Eagles, For: Brandon Graham (No. 13 overall)

 Follow Ben on Twitter @PFF_Ben